 - General- PH- 45th Percentile

 - SC/ST/OBC-PH- 40th Percentile

-Concerning the present year and the circumstances, the decision which has been made by the MCI in favour of the students is highly appreciable.
+Concerning the present year and the circumstances, the decision which has been made by the MCI in favor of the students is highly appreciable.
 To not cut the tales of ambitions of the students, they had extended the NEET-UG test date from 31st May to 13th September.
 Along with that, they have also granted permission to pursue MBBS in Abroad without qualify NEET-UG 2020.
 But, as per the rule, every student has to pass this exam in order to start his practice, so in 2021, such students have to qualify for this exam.
 In case if they fail in the test, they will not build their career in India.
-So, if you can qualify this exam in NEET-2021 then take the MBBS admission abroad.
-Students who have cleared NEET 2018, 2019, 2020 can also apply for the admission at a foreign university.
+So, if you can qualify for this exam in NEET-2021 then take the MBBS admission abroad.
+Students who have cleared NEET 2018, 2019, 2020 can also apply for admission at a foreign university.